Calculate your cholesterol ratio instantly. Get Total/HDL and LDL/HDL ratios, cardiovascular risk level, and AHA-based ranges | Calculator4U

 Check heart health indicators (LDL/HDL).

 The Cholesterol Ratio Calculator is a powerful tool for assessing your cardiovascular health risk.
-While individual cholesterol numbers matter, the ratio between total cholesterol and HDL ("good" cholesterol) provides a more accurate picture of heart disease risk.
-According to the American Heart Association, the cholesterol ratio is one of the most important indicators cardiologists use to evaluate patients' cardiovascular health and guide treatment decisions.
+While individual cholesterol numbers matter, the ratio between total cholesterol and HDL ("good" cholesterol) determines your cardiovascular risk more accurately than any single cholesterol number alone.
+Divided from your total cholesterol by your HDL levels, this metric is highly endorsed by the American Heart Association and the 2019 ACC/AHA Prevention Guidelines as one of the most important indicators cardiologists use to evaluate patients' cardiovascular health and guide treatment decisions.

 Total Cholesterol = LDL + HDL + (Triglycerides ÷ 5)